archanaraj-m/k8s/k8installcmnds.md

  ![preview](./k8s_images/img3.png)

-* After this command execution in the output one command is there in that add cri-socket this command is used for connecting nodes.
+* After this command execution in the output the following commands are came.
 * To start using your cluster, you need to run the following as a regular user(ubuntu user)
 * below commands execute only in master node
   ```